Preserving Home and Amateur Audiovisual Materials: A Critical Need

 Conservation versus Preservation

-The Al Larvick Conservation Fund will focus its efforts on conservation of source materials, creating digital captures from those conserved source materials, and the public accessibility of content.
+The Al Larvick Conservation Fund focuses its efforts on conservation and digitization, and the contextualization and accessibility of home movies.
 The Fund is a small grant-making fund and realizes, due to its size, that it can make the most impact with these micro budgets by conserving, rather than preserving.
-The Fund defines conservation as the cleaning and repairing of original materials to the best of state-of-the-art film and video facilities’ abilities.
+The Fund defines conservation as the cleaning and repairing of original materials to the best of state-of-the-art film and video facilities’ abilities and within its budgets.
 The Fund defines preservation as a service, which creates film-to-film, or video-to-video masters.
 This is a greater expense and is one which other funders (i.e. National Film Preservation Foundation) require as part of their program.
-Because public accessibility is part of this Fund’s mandate, we require and include a digital master file in high resolution (an option of Standard or High Definition) and another in a web friendly format for posting as part of our grant awards.
+Because public accessibility is part of this Fund’s mandate, we require and include a primary digital file in high resolution (current digital standards for each format) and another in a web friendly format for posting as part of our grant awards.
 While the Fund will consider full preservations, it will be on a case-by-case basis and will be looked at when a strong applicant’s source materials are thought to be in critical need of preservation.

 Why digital capture?